Born: December 5, 1844, Oldbury, Worcestershire, England.

 Buried: Wallakirk Graveyard, Haugh of Glass, Aberdeenshire, Scotland.

-At Westminster Abbey, Bridges organized the music for several state occasions, including two coronations.
+While at Westminster Abbey, Bridge organized the music for several state occasions, including the coronations of Edward VII (1902) and George V (1911).
 He was knighted in 1897.

-As a teacher and lecturer, Bridge held posts at the Royal College of Music; Gresham College; Owens College, Manchester (Professor of Harmony, 1872–75); and the University of London.
+As a teacher and lecturer, Bridge held posts at the Royal College of Music; Gresham College; Owens College, Manchester [now Victoria University] (Professor of Harmony, 1872–75); and the University of London.

 His students included composers Arthur Benjamin and Noel Gay, organists Edward Bairstow and Herbert Brewer, conductor Landon Ronald, and early music pioneer Arnold Dolmetsch.